Updated on March 28, 2023

-But when you may have been exposed to bed bugs, don’t panic.
-Instead, take a moment to inspect your room for signs of bed bugs.
+When you believe you may have been exposed to bed bugs, don’t panic.
+Instead, take a moment to inspect your room for signs of an infestation, such as casings or frass.

 Getting a mysterious bite may not mean bed bugs, and there are many other pests that can be mistaken for a bed bug.
 However, once you’ve determined you really do have an infestation, there are a couple ways to get rid of them.

-Obviously, you can call an exterminator, but that can be quite expensive.
-Alternatively, you can exterminate them yourself.
-But these methods take time, and meanwhile, you and your loved ones are still getting bitten.
+Obviously, you can call an exterminator, or try bug bombs.
+But these methods take time and are often inconvenient.
+Meanwhile, you and your loved ones are still getting bitten.

 Things That Bed Bugs Hate